MoonGraves/Javascript_Framework_types/NodeJS/Lowdb_Express-JSON-Server/readme.md

 ![Alt text](images/NodeJS-2.PNG?raw=true "None") <br>

-<b>Commands / Shell operations </b>
+<b>Commands / Shell operations </b><br>
-First one is like give a some of note, then it will success Second one is replay it, but it will show all inside of json notes anyway
+First one is like give a some of note, then it will success <br> Second one is replay it, but it will show all inside of json notes anyway <br>
 ![Alt text](images/NodeJS-3.PNG?raw=true "None")